metaskills/minitest-spec-rails/README.md

 # Make Rails Use MiniTest::Spec!

-Rails 4 was on its way to using MiniTest::Spec as the superclass for ActiveSupport::TestCase.
-But in one of many reversals, the work was [pulled by this commit](http://github.com/rails/rails/commit/b22c527e65a41da59dbfcb078968069c6fae5086).
-DHH says that [Rails is omakase](http://david.heinemeierhansson.com/2012/rails-is-omakase.html) and I am cool with that.
-But since Ruby is wide open for us to change it and we are free in DHH's words to "freedom patch" what we see fit, we can fix Rails.

-The minitest-spec-rails gem makes it easy to use the MiniTest::Spec DSL within your existing Rails 3 or 4 test suite.
-It does this by forcing ActiveSupport::TestCase to subclass MiniTest::Spec.
+The minitest-spec-rails gem makes it easy to use the MiniTest::Spec DSL within your existing Rails 2.3, 3.x or 4.x test suite.
+It does this by forcing ActiveSupport::TestCase to utilize the MiniTest::Spec::DSL.

 [![Gem Version](https://badge.fury.io/rb/minitest-spec-rails.png)](http://badge.fury.io/rb/minitest-spec-rails)
 [![Build Status](https://secure.travis-ci.org/metaskills/minitest-spec-rails.png)](http://travis-ci.org/metaskills/minitest-spec-rails)